-Sexual assault is very common and irrespective of the awareness being raised against it, it’s still quite prevalent.
+Sexual assault is prevalent, and irrespective of the awareness raised against it, it’s still quite prevalent.
 According to the National Institute of Justice & Centers for Disease Control & Prevention, 1 out of every 6 American women has been the victim of an attempted or completed rape in her lifetime (14.8% completed, 2.8% attempted).
 While about 3% of American men—or 1 in 33—have experienced an attempted or completed rape in their lifetime.
 But a lot of people do not report the case.

 Why do people shy away from reporting sexual abuse?

 - Stigma: We have come a long way, but we still have a lot to cover regarding sexual assault.
 There are still many stigmas attached to victims of sexual assault, which is why many shy away from reporting, allowing perpetrators to walk around free.